-She has been sharing an apartment with a friend who is also in recovery, but I am still very worried about her.
-In her treatment center, they said that alcoholics should go to AA meetings to keep them from going back drinking, but she insists that she isn’t an alcoholic and doesn’t need the meetings.
+She has been sharing an apartment with a friend who’s also in recovery.
+I’m still very worried about her though.
+In her treatment center, they said that Alcoholics should go to AA meetings to stop them going back drinking.
+Yet she insists that she isn’t an alcoholic and doesn’t need the meetings.
 I also recently saw her roommate outside the off-license near their apartment.

-I’m terrified that she has gone back to drinking since her roommate has.
+I’m terrified that she has gone back drinking especially if her roommate has!
 Every time I call her and try to reason with her, we end up fighting.
-I am awake most nights terrified that I will get a phone call telling me that she has been injured or even killed when driving with one of her drunk friends.
+I am awake most nights terrified that I will get a phone call telling me that she has been injured or even killed when driving with one of her drunk friends!
 What can I do?

-Call Danielle at the Irish International Immigrant Center, in confidence, to go over all of your options.
+Call Danielle at the Irish International Immigrant Center, in confidence, to go over all your options.
 Phone: 617-542-7654 ext: 14 or e-mail: email@example.com.
-Check out: www.al-anon.alateen.org
+Check out: www.al-anon.alateen.org.

 See more at: http://irishemigrant.com/ie/go.asp?p=story&storyID=16007#sthash.kzjXoKUL.dpuf

 Don't have an account yet?
 Register now !

 Or, sign up for an IrishCentral account below: